 What is Lean?

 Lean is an improvement method with the purpose of promoting continuous improvement.
-It provides a toolkit of lean manufacturing techniques that we employ to help our Customers improve and gain competitive edge.
+It provides a toolkit of lean manufacturing techniques that we employ to help our customers improve and gain a competitive edge.
 Lean techniques aim to maximise customer value whilst minimising waste.

 History of Lean